 For federal income tax purposes, Fund distributions of short-term capital gains are taxable to you as ordinary income.
 Fund distributions of long-term capital gains are taxable to you as long-term capital gains no matter how long you have owned your shares.
 A portion of income dividends reported by a Fund may be qualified dividend income eligible for taxation by individual shareholders at long-term capital gain tax rates provided certain holding period requirements are met.
-Because the income of Delaware Floating Rate II Fund, Delaware Fund for Income, Delaware International Opportunities Bond Fund, Delaware Investment Grade Fund, Delaware Limited Duration Bond Fund and Delaware Strategic Income II Fund is primarily derived from investments earning interest rather than dividend income, generally none or only a small portion of the income dividends paid to you by such Fund is anticipated to be qualified dividend income eligible for taxation by individual stares.
+Because the income of Delaware Floating Rate II Fund, Delaware Fund for Income, Delaware International Opportunities Bond Fund, Delaware Investment Grade Fund, Delaware Limited Duration Bond Fund and Delaware Strategic Income II Fund is primarily derived from investments earning interest rather than dividend income, generally none or only a small portion of the income dividends paid to you by such Fund is anticipated to be qualified dividend income eligible for taxation by individuals at long-term capital gain tax rates.